310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Chiaki %}
-O-ooh!?
+O-Ooh!?
 You surprised me!
 Sorry, sorry!
 I was deep in thought and couldn’t respond in time!

 Anyway, so you brought the copies?
 Thank you!
-Let me file them away so they don’t fly off, since we’re outside!
+Let me file them in so they don’t fly off, since we’re outside!

 I’ve already got a folder right here that we can use!
-I don’t want to make you carry it since it’s pretty heavy, and you’re delicate!
+I don’t want to make you carry it, though — It’s pretty heavy, and you’re delicate!

 So, please hand me each paper one by one and I’ll file them in.
 {% endbubble %}

 {% bubble Nazuna %}
-Okay… Feels like our roles are all over the place… It should be our juniors doing this stuff, but it doesn’t look like they’re here yet, huh?
+Okay… Feels like our roles are all over the place… It should be our juniors doing this stuff.

+But it doesn’t look like they’re here yet, huh?
 {% endbubble %}

 {% bubble Chiaki %}